ORLADEYO- berotralstat hydrochloride capsule ORLADEYO- berotralstat hydrochloride pellet

 • 11 DESCRIPTION

-ORLADEYO (berotralstat) capsules is a plasma kallikrein inhibitor.
+ORLADEYO (berotralstat) is a plasma kallikrein inhibitor.
 Berotralstat is presented as the dihydrochloride salt with the chemical name 1-[3-(aminomethyl)phenyl]-N-(5-{(R)-(3-cyanophenyl)[(cyclopropylmethyl)amino]methyl}-2-fluorophenyl)-3-(trifluoromethyl)-1H-pyrazole-5-carboxamide dihydrochloride.
 The chemical structure is:

 Chemical Structure